Applicant Frequently Asked Questions

 Three Hills has a variety of churches in the area, with a wide range of denominations.
 These include Anglican, Evangelical Free, Baptist, Mennonite Brethren, Alliance, Evangelical Missionary, and several non/inter-denominational congregations.
 Please contact our Admissions department if you have any questions regarding churches in the area.

 The meal plan is required for all of our students that live in residence.
 There are two different options for the meal plan: 19 meals/week or 14 meals/week plus $133 swipe and save dollars per semester.
-Swipe and save dollars can be spent at the atrium (coffee, muffins, etc), grill or dining hall.
+Swipe and save dollars can be spent at the Atrium Cafe (coffee, muffins, etc), grill or dining hall.

 Students are given an opportunity to decide which one would suit their needs for the semester/year.
 Changes can be made at the beginning of each semester.
 The dining hall has several options for each meal and is very accommodating to the dietary needs of students with allergies or special dietary restrictions.